dkharms/chronos/README.md

 ### Features

 Here are the features that `chronos` provides:
-- A UI with benchmark grouping, filtering, point comparison, and chart screenshots;
+- A [UI](https://dkharms.github.io/chronos) with benchmark grouping, filtering, point comparison, and chart screenshots;
-- Summarization of pull request benchmarks (and comparison with the latest one) in GitHub Job Summary;
+- [Summarization](https://github.com/dkharms/chronos/actions/runs/18197908739#summary-51808947342) of pull request benchmarks (and comparison with the latest one) in GitHub Job Summary;

-An interactive version can be found [here](https://dkharms.github.io/chronos).

 ### Rationale